Rainnny7/Rainnny7/README.md

-### 👋 Hey there, welcome to my GitHub profile!
+### 👋 Hey there, welcome to my GitHub!
 My name is **Braydon** and I'm a self-taught developer.
 I've been doing Java for almost 3 years, and I've recently been getting into other languages such as JavaScript, PHP, Kotlin, and C#.